Follow a clear complaints policy

 Receiving negative reviews is naturally disappointing, particularly if a customer has not formally complained or given you the opportunity to put things right.

+You may still be able to take steps to resolve the issues the customer has raised.
 For more advice about dealing with negative feedback, read our guide to how to deal with negative feedback on social media.

 Respect the spirit of your Which?
 Trusted Traders endorsement